emmarapt/OverFOMO/README.md

 3. Download any of the available [AirSim Environments](https://github.com/microsoft/AirSim/releases) based on your OS

-4. Open an AirSim environment and run:
+4. Open an AirSim environment

+   4.1 For Windows users:

+   Go to AirSim's environment folder and launch Unreal by running the .exe application

+   4.2 For Linux users:

+   Go to AirSim's environment folder via a terminal and launch Unreal by running the .sh file

+5. Finally, navigate to project directory and run:
     ```sh
    python main.py
    ```